Axion Dark Matter Archaeology with Primordial Gravitational Waves: Primordial Gravitational Waves

-In Figs.~\ref{fig:snr_ska}-\ref{fig:snr_et}, we have illustrated the SNR in $m_Q-\Lambda$ plane, considering $d=6$ and $d=7$, for SKA, $\mu$-ARES, LISA, BBO and ET, respectively.
+In Figs.~\ref{fig:snr_lisa}-\ref{fig:snr_et}, we have illustrated the SNR in $m_Q-\Lambda$ plane, considering $d=6$ and $d=7$, for LISA and ET, respectively (SNR plots for the other GW detectors are illustrated in the appendix~\ref{app:SNR}).
 The analysis is conducted for $\nt=0.5$ and $r=0.036$ to exhibit optimal sensitivity.
 The black and white hatched region come from BBN constraints as in section~\ref{subsec:axion_cosmo}.
 In each figure, the black solid lines represents SNR $=10$, with the region below these lines corresponding SNR $>10$.
 Our findings reveal that for a given detector and specific ($m_Q,\Lambda$) point, the SNR is generally higher for $d=6$, compared to $d=7$.
 This trend can be understood from the sensitivity plots which depicts that increasing the dimension strengthen the domination of early matter era, thereby reducing the detection prospect at the detectors (see, for instance, Fig.~\ref{fig:GW_spectrum}).
 Additionally, the plots indicate that SNR increases as $\Lambda$ decreases for fixed $m_Q$, consistently across both dimensions and all the detectors.
 However, the dependence on $m_Q$ at fixed $\Lambda$ exhibits opposite behaviour.
 This trend can be understood by remembering that duration of HQD which increases with increasing $\Lambda$ and decreasing $m_Q$.
 Consequently, achieving a reasonable SNR for each detector requires $\Lambda$ to be large when $m_Q$ is also large, a result that holds for both decay dimensions.
-The dark gray-shaded region in the figures corresponds to GW overproduction as determined by Eq.~\ref{eq:omega_delta_nu}.
+The dark gray-shaded region in the figures corresponds to GW overproduction as determined by Eq.~\eqref{eq:omega_delta_nu}.
 Since $d=6$ results in less damping of the GW spectrum compared to $d=7$, the overproduction occurs for larger values of $\Lambda$ for $d=6$.
 Due to the same reason, SNR is higher for $d=6$ compared to $d=7$, for a particular $m_Q$ and $\Lambda$.
 Additionally, we observed the BBO, ET and $\mu$-ARES can probe larger $\Lambda$-values.